Former Pakistani Prime Minister Imran Khan's aide detained in hospital - ExBulletin

 Former Pakistani Prime Minister Imran Khan’s aide detained in hospital

-Shahbaz Gill, who is also the chief of staff of Khan’s opposition party Tehreek-e-Insaf, was arrested after appearing earlier this month on private television ARY in the port city of Karachi, in the south of the country, when he allegedly incited soldiers and officers to mutiny.
+Shahbaz Gill, who is also the chief of staff of the opposition Khans Tehreek-e-Insaf party, was arrested after appearing earlier this month on private television ARY in the southern port city of Karachi, as he is said to have incited troops and officers to mutiny.

-During the show, Gill, a known military critic, said soldiers and officers should refuse to obey “unlawful orders” from military leaders.
-He hinted that the army base overwhelmingly backs Khan, who was ousted in a no-confidence vote in parliament in April.
+During the broadcast, Gill, a known army critic, said that soldiers and officers should refuse to obey illegal orders “from the military leadership.
+He implied that the army base overwhelmingly backs Khan, who was ousted in a no-confidence vote in parliament in April.

 After the TV interview, Gill was arrested and charged with treason, which under Pakistani law carries the death penalty.
 ARY TV was taken off the air and its broadcast license was subsequently revoked.
 The station’s new manager, Ammad Yousaf, was briefly arrested but later released.